-What 180-degree 3D video actually is, why it looks so much better than 360, and how we film it in up to 16K.
+180-degree 3D video, explained: what it actually is, why it looks so much better than 360, what 8K and 16K really buy you, and how to watch it.

 A 360 video spends most of its resolution behind your head.
 VR180 concentrates every pixel into the view in front of you, so the same file size delivers a dramatically sharper picture.